FAQ's

 How do I sign up for a workshop?

-Go to our website, www.rekindle.org.nz, and click on the Workshops tab.
-Select the workshop you want and then continue through the checkout process online.
+Click on the Workshops tab of this website.
+Select the relevant workshop by location, then the workshop you want, and then continue through the checkout process online.

 What are the workshop fees and how do I pay?

 Workshop fees differ depending on the materials involved and the length of time the workshop runs for.
-You will be asked for your payment details when you confirm your booking or order and you can pay with any card, PayPal or one of our Gift Vouchers or any combination of!
-If you have received a physical voucher, please email info@rekindle.org.nz with the details of the booking you would like to make.
+You will be asked for your payment details when you confirm your booking or order.

 Are there additional costs?

 No, the price of each workshop is all inclusive.
-We do have a stock of tools for purchase in our workshop and sometimes the craftspeople may have materials you can purchase to continue your new craft from home.
+The craftspeople may have tools and materials you can purchase to continue your new craft from home.

 What should I wear?